YottaDB/YDBDoc/ProgGuide/commands.rst

 With VIEW "FULL_BOOLWARN", YottaDB not only evaluates Boolean expressions like "FULL_BOOLEAN" but produces a BOOLSIDEFFECT warning when it encounters Boolean expressions that may induce side-effects; that is: expressions with side effects after the first Boolean operator - extrinsic functions, external calls and $INCREMENT().

 YottaDB picks up the value of [NO]FULL_BOOL[EAN][WARN] from the environment variable ydb_boolean.
-If ydb_boolean is undefined or evaluates to an integer zero (0), the initial setting the default "NOFULL_BOOLEAN", if it evaluates to an integer one (1), the initial setting is "FULL_BOOLEAN" and if it evaluates to integer two (2) the initial setting is "FULL_BOOLWARN".
+If ydb_boolean is undefined or evaluates to an integer zero (0), the initial setting is the default "NOFULL_BOOLEAN", if it evaluates to integer one (1), the initial setting is "FULL_BOOLEAN" and if it evaluates to integer two (2) the initial setting is "FULL_BOOLWARN".

 VIEW "[NO]FULL_BOOL[EAN][WARN]" takes effect immediately for indirection and XECUTE.